ColinWang321/ColinWang321/README.md

 - 💞️ I’m looking to collaborate on some interesting open source project.
 - 📫 How to reach me.
 My email is: colinwang321@gmail.com.
 My phone number is: 0434 019 232.

-I live in Perth, I hope I can find a job as Junior Software Developer/Engineer.
+I live in Perth, I hope I can find a job as Software Developer/Engineer.

 <!---
 ColinWang321/ColinWang321 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.